-Note: NURS 141, NURS 141L, and NURS 141C are corequisite courses and the semester hours will be adjusted for the number of weeks scheduled for each course so that all required hours are completed within those weeks of the semester.
+Note: NURS 141L, and NURS 141C are corequisite courses and the semester hours will be adjusted for the number of weeks scheduled for each course so that all required hours are completed within those weeks of the semester.
+All number of weeks scheduled for each course so that all required hours are completed within those weeks of the semester.
 All policies and procedures in the Practical Nurse Student Handbook apply to this course.
 Uniform attire purchase is required for the lab and clinical corequisite courses.
 Basic computer skills and a printer are needed for completion of course work and medical informatics.
 Health clearance and immunizations must be completed before the start of class.
 It is required that students have health care insurance and complete all health requirements as mandated by the industry and the College.